 The Center for Early Learning Professionals offers a three-session PD series titled Understanding the Impact of Trauma on Young Children.
 This series provides a comprehensive overview of the impact of adverse experiences on young children and introduces strategies for working with these children in a child care setting.
 The sessions focus on homelessness as a significant traumatic event in young children’s lives.

-Check the Center’s PD registration page for more details.
+Check the PD at the Center page for more information.Serving Children and Families Experiencing Homelessness